HeardLibrary/digital-scholarship/computer/files-mac.md

 ## Unhiding file extensions

-The Get Info window also has a checkbox to control whether the file extension is displayed for that particular file.
+The Get Info window has a checkbox to control whether the file extension is displayed for that particular file.
 Unchecking that box makes the extension show up in the file name in Finder:

 Here's what the icon looks like when the extension is being hidden: